Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 ## What It Does

 - Exports any WeebCentral subscriptions
-- Removes formatting artifacts and clean export
+- Removes formatting artifacts and cleanly exports
 - Extracts all titles with one click
 - Works on all profiles
 - No installation, setup, or dependencies required